CptGummiball/CHT/README.md

 After execution, a hyperstruktur_log.csv file will be generated in the working directory.

 ## 📁 Output
-- `hyperstruktur_log.csv` Contains the full time-series log of the system's state across all nodes and timesteps.
+- `hyperstruktur_log.csv`: Contains the full time-series log of the system's state across all nodes and timesteps.
--

 ## 🧠 Future Ideas
-- Interactive 3D visualization of resonant fields
 - Fourier and entropy analysis of emergent patterns
 - Cognitive input modulation experiments
 - GPU-accelerated large-lattice simulation
--

 ## 🙋 About
 This project is a speculative, metaphysical exploration of physics and complexity theory.
 It is not intended to replace existing models but to creatively inspire new ways of thinking about the structure of the universe.